Shylock-Hg/blog-hugo/content/post/2019/2019-03-18-http-proxy-in-shell.md

 export https_proxy='https://<username>:<password>@<proxy>.<com>:[port]'
 ```

-You can also write them to configuration files such as `~/.bashrc` to persiste these.
+You can also write them to configuration files such as `~/.bashrc` to persist these.